 Samsung continues its efforts to create more sustainable products in line with its ‘Going Green’ vision

-Samsung Electronics, the world’s leading TV manufacturer for 16 consecutive years, announced that its 2022 Neo QLEDs earned the ‘Reducing CO2’ certification from the Carbon Trust in recognition of its efforts to reduce its carbon footprint.
+9th May, 2022 – Samsung Electronics Co., Ltd., the number one selling TV brand for 16 consecutive years, announced that its 2022 Neo QLEDs earned the ‘Reducing CO2’ certification from the Carbon Trust in recognition of its efforts to reduce its carbon footprint.

 Samsung has long been committed to not only driving product innovation but also shaping and implementing environmental sustainability technologies.
 During Samsung’s keynote event at CES 2022, Jong-Hee (JH) Han, Vice Chairman, CEO and Head of Samsung Electronic’s Device eXperience (DX) Division, unveiled the company’s vision of “Together for Tomorrow”, highlighting Samsung’s commitment to creating a sustainable future and driving collaboration as part of the global community to preserve our planet.

 As part of the initiative, Samsung’s Visual Display Business is set to use around 30 times more recycled plastics to produce its display products than it did in 2021.
 Samsung also revealed its plan to expand the use of recycled materials in all of their mobile and home appliance products by 2025.

 In addition, Samsung has been adopting various sustainable practices to minimise the environmental impacts throughout its products’ lifecycles.
 The company’s ‘Eco-Packaging’ program – which allows consumers to upcycle the packaging for TV products into versatile pieces of furniture – has been upgraded this year with product packaging using 90% less ink while also removing the staples during production.